avinashkarn/avikarn.com/_posts/2019-04-17-Genetic-Mapping-in-Lep-MAP3.md

 ```

-One may use the parameter `sexAveraged`  to calculate sex-averaged map distances ( by default male and female genetic maps are curated), also `numMergeIterations` parameteres can be used to adjust number of iterations (by deafault its is 6 iterations per linkage group).
+One may use the parameter `sexAveraged`  to calculate sex-averaged map distances (by default male and female genetic maps are curated), also `numMergeIterations` parameter can be used to adjust number of iterations (by deafault its 6 iterations per linkage group).

 <h2> 2.0 Checking the accuracy of the marker order </h2>